Novsochetra/Github-Commit-Style/README.md

   - Use when you improve/enhance piece of code like refactoring etc.
   - e.g., 👌 IMPROVE: Remote IP API Function

+- 🏖 STYLE: IMPERATIVE_MESSAGE

+  - Use when you update the UI style.
+  - e.g., 👌 STYLE: Remote IP API Function

 - 🐛 FIX: IMPERATIVE_MESSAGE

   - Use when you fix a bug.
 Need I say more?